 Moreover, these bounds are optimal. \end{main}

-\begin{remark} By the correspondence between torus representations as in Theorem \ref{thm:cdIntro} and regular matroids, this theorem implies that the {\it cogirth} of a regular matroid of rank $d \leq 9$ is bounded above by $c(d)$.
-Similar bounds were proved by Crenshaw and Oxley \cite{CrenshawOxley-pre} for a wider class of matroids called binary matroids.
-However, their bounds are not sufficient for our geometric applications.
-(See also \cite{ChoChenDing07}.) \end{remark}
+\begin{remark} By the correspondence between torus representations as in Theorem \ref{thm:cdIntro} and regular matroids, this theorem implies that the {\it cogirth} of a regular matroid of rank $d \leq 9$ is bounded above by $c(d)$ (see Section \ref{sec:Optimization} for a definition).
+Similar bounds were proved already by Crenshaw and Oxley \cite{CrenshawOxley-pre} for the wider class of binary matroids, but their bounds are not sufficient for our geometric applications (see also \cite{ChoChenDing07}). \end{remark}